Turning this boring, slanted wall into one of the room's main features started with installing a modern geometric design on it.

 Set a long enough 1 x 2 on the location you want to install it.
 Bring it all the way to the wall to mark the angle at which that end needs to be trimmed.

 Use a t-bevel angle finder to set that angle.
-A t-bevel angle is a tool that is used to laying out and transfer angles.
+A t-bevel angle is a tool that is used to lay out and transfer angles.

 You loosen up both blades of the t-bevel by loosening the wing nut in the center.
-Place the t-bevel in the place where you need to measure the angle, once happy with it, tighten the wing nut to lock that angle in place and transfer it onto the wood.
+Place the t-bevel in the place where you need to measure the angle.
+Once you're happy with it, tighten the wing nut to lock that angle in place, then transfer it onto the wood.

-As you see in the picture below, the red lines I drew correspond to that same angle captured with the device.
-The line across the board is the one where the board needs to be cut.
+As you can see in the picture below, the red lines I drew correspond to the same angle captured by the device.
+The line across the board is the one that needs to be cut.

 Bring the board back again to its designated space.
 Set that freshly cut end against the wall and mark the location for where the other end needs to be cut (right picture below).

-Continue working in the same manner around all the areas on the wall.
+Continue working in the same manner across all areas of the wall.

 4. IT'S A MODERN FREE DESIGN

-Here on the left section of my wall, I laid the boards horizontally and the spaces in between them were uneven.
+In the left section of my wall, I laid the boards horizontally, and the spaces between them were uneven.

-This left section is the highest part of this wall, by setting the design on the horizontal, I wanted to diminish that elevation, creating a straight lower liner at about the same height as the other side.
+This left section is the highest part of this wall.
+By setting the design horizontally, I wanted to diminish the elevation, creating a straight lower line at about the same height as the other side.

-Here again, those long spacers held the mainboard in place while I measured and installed it.
+Here again, provisional 1x2 long spacers held the main horizontal board in place while I measured and installed it.

 Did I tell you to step back frequently to see if you like the direction your design is taking??